35 Christmas Eve Traditions That Create Merry Memories

 Zoom with the family

-Christmas Day might be for celebrating with your close or immediate family (especially now that COVID-19 has altered and shrunk our holiday celebrations).
+Christmas Day might be for celebrating with your close or immediate family.
 But on Christmas Eve, take the opportunity to connect with family members and/or friends near and far.
 Schedule a Christmas Eve chat on Zoom (or your preferred video chat platform) with your extended family so you can wish everyone a merry Christmas.
-That way, you don’t have to worry about missing someone on December 25.
+That way, you don’t have to worry about missing someone on Dec.
+25. Make some delicious Christmas appetizers and have a nice snack together on camera.

 Have a feast of seven fishes